MiketheChap/worldwidestew/content/blog/2022-04-05-the-limts-of-certainty.md

 **Edit**: Since posting this, the Dunning-Kruger Effect has been called into question (with good [evidentiary basis]([](https://www.nature.com/articles/s41562-021-01101-z))).
 The summary version of the new updates says the following.
 The original conclusions were thus:

-Certainty in the **old** Dunning-Kruger:
-1. The person who knew nothing about a subject in general feels they know about a subject (but is clearly not an expert).

-2. The expert in that subject generally feels s/he doesn't know enough to be considered an expert.

-**Edit**: Since posting this, the Dunning-Kruger Effect has been called into question (with good [evidentiary basis]([](https://www.nature.com/articles/s41562-021-01101-z))).
-The summary version of the new updates says the following.
-The original conclusions were thus:

 Certainty in the **new** Dunning-Kruger:
 1. The person who knew nothing about a subject in general feels they know about a subject (but is clearly not an expert).